CPS-595/Secure-Password-Manager-System/README.md

 Management board (private access): <https://trello.com/w/secure_password_manager_system>

-Source code repository (private access): <https://github.com/CPS-595/Secure-Password-Manager-System>
+Source code for Frontend (private access): <https://github.com/CPS-595/Secure-Password-Manager-System>

+Source code for Backend (private access): <https://github.com/CPS-595/login_signup_microservice>

 # Overview

-The idea is to build a secure password manager that securely generate, stores and share the crucial credentials of the company.
-This project is based on passbolt which is an existing Password manager used currently being used by NOVOBI.
+The idea is to build a secure web application where users can store and share their passwords for different urls.

 Every person or organization has multiple accounts over various web platforms like Gmail, MongoDB, Facebook or even their wifi password.
 Remembering all the passwords across different platforms can be a problem especially when it comes to organizations as they need to share passwords among team members.